North Korea Nuclear Attack Could Kill 90 Percent Of Americans With One Bomb [Opinion]

 In an Op-Ed on The Hill, R. James Woolsey and Vincent Pry, both formerly with the Central Intelligence Agency (CIA), pointed out that North Korea has not only had the capability, according to military and intelligence experts, of delivering nuclear weapons to the U.S. mainland since 2008, it has been able to place miniaturized nuclear warheads on ballistic missiles that can reach the United States.
 Woolsey and Pry note that most Americans have been kept in the relative dark about North Korea’s actual nuclear arsenal and their weapons programs by the mainstream media and certain authorities and politicians who continue to assert that Pyongyang has not “demonstrated” that it can miniaturize a nuclear warhead that can sit atop a ballistic missile and/or construct a missile capable of being an intercontinental threat, a missile that can reach space and make reentry to deliver a payload.

-But thinking in these narrow lanes is extremely shortsighted, because even if North Korea did not have an intercontinental ballistic missile (ICBM) or a compact nuclear weapon, the absence of either does not obviate other methods of delivery that, when all is said and done, are still effective.
-As Woolsey and Pry point out, the Democratic People’s Republic of Korea (DPRK) could easily “deliver an atomic bomb hidden on a freighter sailing under a false flag into a U.S. port, or hire their terrorist allies to fly a nuclear 9/11 suicide mission across the unprotected border with Mexico.
+But thinking in these narrow lanes is extremely shortsighted because even if North Korea did not have an intercontinental ballistic missile (ICBM) or a compact nuclear weapon, the absence of either does not obviate other methods of delivery that, when all is said and done, are still effective.
+As Woolsey and Pry point out, the Democratic People’s Republic of Korea (DPRK) could easily “deliver an atomic bomb hidden on a freighter sailing under a false flag into a U.S. port or hire their terrorist allies to fly a nuclear 9/11 suicide mission across the unprotected border with Mexico.
 In this scenario, populous port cities like New York, New Orleans, Los Angeles, and San Francisco, or big cities nearest the Mexican border, like San Diego, Phoenix, Austin, and Santa Fe, would be most at risk.”

 And, according to the authors, North Korea has the capability of fitting a nuclear warhead on top of a ballistic missile (Lt.
 General Ronald Burgess, Director of the Defense Intelligence Agency, in 2011) and has developed the ability to miniaturize their nuclear weapons (Admiral William Gortney, then Commander of North American Aerospace Defense (NORAD, in 2015) — making the undemonstrated argument moot.